Sabin-Rana/Enterprise-AWS-Serverless-IaC-Platform/README.md

 - Architecture design and planning without financial risk
 - Deployment ready - simple count change activates

+**Deployment Readiness Verification:**

+To prove this infrastructure is deployment-ready and not just theoretical, I tested with count set to 1:

+- Changed count parameter from 0 to 1 across all resources
+- Ran `terraform plan` showing all 30 resources ready for creation
+- Captured screenshots as evidence of deployment readiness
+- Reverted back to count = 0 for safe validation mode

+The repository includes both configurations:
+- `main.tf` - Current validation mode (count = 0)
+- `main.tf.with-count-1` - Deployment-ready configuration with screenshots

+This demonstrates the architecture is tested and verified, ready to deploy with a simple count parameter change.

 ### Validation Scripts Suite

 5 Safety and Automation Scripts: